nymea/nymea-docs/src/pages/documentation/developers/integrations/plugin-code.md

 ## Introduction

-The main entry point for the plugin code is typically located in a file with the same name as the [plugin JSON](plugin-json) file but using typical filename extension for the chose programming language.
-For a C++/Qt plugin this is `.h`/`.cpp`, for a JavaScript plugin it is `.js`.
+The main entry point for the plugin code is typically located in a file with the same name as the [plugin JSON](plugin-json) file but using the typical filename extension for the chosen programming language.
+For a C++/Qt plugin this is `.h`/`.cpp`, for a Python plugin `.py` and JavaScript plugin it is `.js`.

 > Note: While for C++/Qt plugins the file name is only recommended, for Python and JavaScript plugins it is a requirement for the file to be named like the json file.